Five-Colleges-of-Ohio/ohio-five-workshop/github-troubleshooting.md

 GitHub and Git are great, but sometimes things go wrong.
 Here are solutions to some common problems with git.

-# Web Browser Specific
+## Web Browser Specific

-* It won't let me edit files
+### It won't let me edit files

-* It won't let me upload files
+### It won't let me upload files

+It appears as though, by default, a GitHub repository has to have a file in it already in order for you to be able to edit or upload files.
+So when creating a new repository that you're intending to edit from the browser, I usually check the box for "initialize this repository with a readme" to force this behavior.

-* My page is not rendering at github-organization.github.io
+### My page is not rendering at github-organization.github.io

+* Your username should be all lowercase, have no spaces, and have no puncutation.
+I'd also shy away from numbers, but that's just me.
+* You must have an index.html file in the root of your repository for your project to have a main page.
+* These files must be on the master branch.
+8 They might take a few moments to render.

 ## Command Line Specific

-* Help what is this screen? / Help my computer won't let me type!
+### Help what is this screen? / Help my computer won't let me type!

 Git assumes that you give a message describing every change you have made, so much so that, if you don't give a message, it will ask you to write one.
 So if you haven't given a commit message (sometimes can happen when pulling changes as well), you might get a screen like this: